Friday December 17, 2021

 If a weed version of the game show Family Feud ever gets onto the air, the audience poll’s top answer for “Best Thing to Cover Up Weed Smell” is going to be “Incense.”
-For a couple generations of cannabis consumers, incense has been the go to for covering up any weed ghosts still haunting the room after you and your friends finish a sesh.
+For a couple generations of cannabis consumers, incense has been the go to for covering up any marijuana ghosts still haunting your room or car after you and your friends finish a sesh.
 Of course, the use of incense goes back even further than that.
-But does the trusty odor masking product help cover up the trademark smell of cannabis?
+But does the trusty odor-masking product help cover up the trademark smell of marijuana?

 History of Incense